-Making it in Morocco.
 Morocco is a stunningly beautiful, relatively well-organised country and uniquely situated.
 Sitting on the edge of the Mediterranean and connecting Europe, the Middle East and Africa, it generates significant income from agriculture, tourism and the automotive industry, and has the fifth-largest economy on its continent.

 Being the only African country to have a power cable link to Europe, Morocco is likely to be a key route for electricity making its way to Europe in the future.
 With deserts receiving more energy than humankind consumes in a year, Morocco is well placed to play a significant role in the future of renewable energy.

 Doing business in Morocco The Moroccan government has ambitious plans to make the country a major MENA player and is putting infrastructure in place to facilitate those plans.
 There are already daily flights from Casablanca to 30 African cities and a high-speed rail between Morocco`s largest city and Tangier is under construction.
 The country already has trade agreements with the European Union, US, Turkey and the Arab nations.